 You can change the keyphrase_ngram_range to (1,2), considering that most of the keyphrases are between 1 and 2 in length.
 This time we will set highlight to true

 This work is related to my scientific activity while working on my Ph.D.
 I hope that the information provided will be of benefit to all.
-In the future, we will present an innovative new method for automating keyword extraction, and its performance will be compared with the mentioned baselines and many others.
+In the future, we will introduce an innovative new method for automating keyword extraction and compare its performance with the mentioned baselines and many others.

 You can check the code on my repository at GitHub.
 I would be grateful for any feedback.